 Start a Bricks Trading Business in Dubai

 Dubai's construction sector continues to expand at a remarkable pace, driven by mega-infrastructure projects, Expo legacy developments, and a sustained pipeline of residential and commercial builds.
 For entrepreneurs looking to capitalise on this momentum, starting a bricks trading business in Dubai offers a commercially sound entry point into one of the region's most active supply chains.
-With the right licence and the correct free zone, you can be operational quickly, trade internationally, and benefit from a zero-tax environment.
+With the right license and the correct free zone, you can be operational quickly, trade internationally, and benefit from a zero-tax environment.

 This guide covers everything you need to know about establishing a bricks trading company under activity code 4752.35 at Dubai South Business Hub Free Zone, including costs, compliance, and the strategic advantages Dubai offers for this trade.